 Make sure you check out all the general sections as well as those that apply to your specific class.
-Changes made to the Rule Book will be added in a separate Addendum found at the link below.
-Last update to the Addendum will be noted.
+Any in-season changes will be posted as an addendum as necessary.
+Use the link to download a personal copy of the 2020 Rule Book

 944 Cup Series